Click to skip ahead to these categories:

 Q: Will you be getting more chimpanzees?

-A: Probably not in the near future.
-The current building was designed for a small group.
-It can be challenging to integrate adult chimpanzees with one another because they are very territorial, and we do not have the room for separate living quarters for multiple groups.
-It might be possible in the future, particularly when we have the funds to expand.
+A: Probably not in the near future, although we wouldn't rule it out if chimpanzees needing a sanctuary home could be easily integrated with our group.
+It can be challenging to integrate adult chimpanzees with one another because they are very territorial, and we do not have the room for separate living quarters for multiple groups at this point.
+Rescuing more chimpanzees is in the plans for the future when we have the funds to expand.

 Q: Have you expanded the facility and what are your plans for expanding in the future?